chicagopython/CodingWorkshops/problems/py101/python_team_project/README.md

 ## Feature 8.
 Auto-completion for participant names (optional)
 Typing in names of the attendees of project night would be time consuming and error prone.
-Lets add auto-completion magic to it!
+Let's add auto-completion magic to it!

 The funcion `get_names` uses meetup-api and returns a list of names for the attendees.
 All you need to do is include a call to `get_names` in the command_completer.